hngi/trim/README.md

 # node-url-shortener
-An url shortener built using Node JS
+A url shortener built using Node JS